Dogs sleep for 12-14 hours each day. Dogs spend a little more than half of their lives in dog beds during their short life span than humans!

 You Don’t Choose The Right Shape of The Bed.

 For the dogs always sleeping as a curled-up ball, the round-shaped bed is the right choice.
-And for the dogs who sleep on either of their sides with all legs stretched, a rectangular-shaped bed works well.
+And for the dogs who sleep on either of their sides with all legs stretched.

 You Put Price Over Other Factors